-Do You Have A Diagnosis Of Cancer After Taking Ranitidine?
+Zantac Litigation: Do You Have A Cancer Diagnosis After Taking Ranitidine?

 Ranitidine is another name for the popular prescription drug known as Zantac.
 It is often prescribed for people who need relief from heartburn.
 While Zantac may reduce acid and relieve heartburn, it may also contribute to an unwanted side effect: the development of cancer.

 The use of Zantac has been associated with diagnoses of many types of cancer, including bladder, kidney and ovarian cancer.
-While it may be difficult to prove cause and effect, the Food and Drug Administration (FDA) has taken evidence seriously enough that it issued a recall of Zantac in December, 2019.
+While it may be difficult to prove cause and effect, the U.S. Food & Drug Administration (FDA) has taken evidence seriously enough that it issued a recall of Zantac in December 2019.

 The Significance Of A Drug Recall And The Importance Of Quality Legal Counsel